Skip to main content

 Estrogen and Progesterone Application

 Estrogen therapy is the cornerstone of treatment for menopausal symptoms and skin aging.
 By replenishing estrogen, we directly stimulate fibroblast cells to increase the production of collagen and elastin.
-Studies demonstrate that long-term users of have skin that is more elastic and less wrinkled compared to non-users.
+Studies demonstrate that long-term users of hormone therapy have skin that is more elastic and less wrinkled compared to non-users.

 This intervention can tangibly improve skin thickness, hydration, and overall texture.
 For women with an intact uterus, estrogen must be prescribed with progesterone to protect the uterine lining (endometrium) from abnormal growth.
-Progesterone itself contributes to by supporting hydration and elasticity.
+Progesterone itself contributes to skin health by supporting hydration and elasticity.

 The Role of Testosterone in Female Health